therealqz/ansible-mgt/README.md

 # ansible-mgt
-Continuous Integration of code to the pipeline with  ansible. & MORE
+Continuous Integration /CD to the pipeline with  ansible. & MORE

 #####
 ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES)